ttltrk/TTT/DATA/MASTER_DWH/MASTER_DWH.md

   - what is the best category?
   - how many sales compared to last month?
   - what can be improved?

+- Two requirements

+- 1st req
+  - One record at a time
+  - Data input
+  - No long history

+- 2nd req
+  - Thousands of records at a time

 ```

 [^^^](#Master_Data_Warehousing)